NihilistPenguin/LSBstego/README.md

 # LSBstego
-simple LSB encoding and decoding
+Simple LSB encoding and decoding for hiding text in images.

-This is just a work-in-progress for me to learn how LSB encoding/decoding works
+This was created for me to learn how LSB encoding/decoding works and for educational purposes.
+This was not entirely my own work, I had based it off of some other person's medium article, which I cannot find anymore.

-# LSB encode program
+## LSBencode.py
 So far, this just encodes your message in base64 and encodes it into the first row of pixels in a given png file.
 Bits are changed in the Red, Green, and Blue bytes of a pixel.